shopware5/devdocs/source/developers-guide/backend-components/associations/index.md

 * Link products to attributes (`OneToOne`)
 * Link products to variants (`OneToMany`)

-Before you start to implement the Ext JS part, you have to modify the php implementation because you will not have enough data transfered to the backend.
-Because of that, you will now implement the relations seen above before implementing the Ext JS part.
+Before you start to implement the ExtJS part, you have to modify the PHP implementation because you will not have enough data transferred to the backend.
+Because of that, you will now implement the relations seen above before implementing the ExtJS part.

 ### Link Products to Tax Rates (**ManyToOne**)
 To link every product to a tax rate, you need to add a `@ORM\ManyToOne` association on the `Shopware\CustomModels\Product\Product` model.
 Why `@ORM\ManyToOne`?
 Since many product can have the same tax rate, but only one tax rate per product, the implementation needs to look as follows: